Minal Khan

-Personal life
+Early and Personal life

-Khan was born along with her twin sister Aiman Khan on 20 November 1996.
-She attended Ideal Federal Secondary School in Karachi.
-Her mother Uzma Mubeen is a housewife.
+Khan was born with her twin sister Aiman Khan who is also an actress.
 Besides Aiman, she has three brothers.
-She belongs to an Urdu-speaking family from Karachi.
-On 11 June 2021, she got engaged to her co-actor from drama "Parachayee", Ahsan Mohsin Ikram.
-They tied the knot on 10 September 2021.
+She belongs to an Urdu-speaking Muhajir family from Karachi.
+She completed her schooling in Ideal Federal Secondary School Karachi.

-On 1 November 2023, Minal Khan gave birth to their son Muhammed Hassan Ikram.
+On 11 June 2021, Minal got engaged to Parchayee co-star Ahsan Mohsin Ikram.
+They Both got married on 10 September 2021 in a private ceremony.
+On 1 November 2023, Khan gave birth to their son named Muhammed Hassan Ikram.